 As you create a plan for your new patio, consider its relationship to existing structures.
 You don’t want to be blocking basement windows or building on top of utilities that may need attention sometime in the future.
 Every neighborhood in Madison WI is subject to local building codes and each municipality in Dane County has its own.
 For example, in most cases you cannot construct a permanent fire pit less than 17 feet from a house.
 Could that change your patio design thought?

 For a professional installation there will be at least some excavation.
 There may be regulations on what type of equipment can be used in your neighborhood, and on how the dirt that’s moved must be disposed of.
 And before anything is done, the area must be marked for any underground wiring.
+There are many professional real estate builders, you can their website here.

 Installing brick paver patios is a major project.
 Your landscape professional will contact the local building department to obtain all the required permits and insure that building codes, zoning regulations and setbacks from the property lines are understood and followed.
+You can visit here to know more about custom hone builders as well.

 Brick Pavers Create Versatile Space